breadboard-ai/breadboard/packages/import/README.md

 # Breadboard Import Library

-The library that poweres the Breadboard Import feature in the Breadboard CLI.
+The library that powers the Breadboard Import feature in the Breadboard CLI.